 \subsection{Le Cam distance bound between negative binomial and normal experiments}

-The next theorem bounds the total variation between a jittered $\mathrm{Neg Bin} (r, p)$ random variable and a $\mathrm{Normal} (r p q^{-1}, r p q^{-2})$ random variable.
+The next theorem (Theorem~\ref{thm:prelim.Carter}) bounds the total variation between a jittered $\mathrm{Neg Bin} (r, p)$ random variable and a $\mathrm{Normal} (r p q^{-1}, r p q^{-2})$ random variable.
 The Le Cam distance bound appears in Theorem~\ref{thm:bound.deficiency.distance} just after.
-A similar approach was used in \cite{MR1922539} and \cite{arXiv:2001.08512} (who simplified the former proof and improved the rate of convergence) to bound the Le Cam distance between multinomial and multivariate normal experiments.
-For the uninitiated reader, the Le Cam distance is simply the maximum between the deficiencies of the two corresponding experiments, which means that our bound allows us to control the error we make when a conclusion under one model is converted, via an appropriate Markov kernel, to a conclusion under the other model.
-This result could therefore be used in multiple estimation problems involving the negative binomial distribution.
-For an excellent and concise review on Le Cam's theory for the comparison of statistical models, we refer the reader to \cite{MR3850766}.
+A similar approach was used in \cite{MR1922539} and \cite{MR4249129} (who simplified the former proof and improved the rate of convergence) to bound the Le Cam distance between multinomial and multivariate normal experiments.